AquaticEcoDynamics/Peel_ARC/Models/PHERM/Scenarios/README.md

 The AED2 Biogeochemistry model can be obtained from the details below:

 -	AED2 1.3.0 (Hipsey et al., 2019a): available at https://zenodo.org/record/2538495#.XJzufy1L1R4
--	AED2+ 1.3.0 (available on request and required for bivalves, macroalgae and seddiagenesis modules).
+-	AED2+ 1.3.0 (available on request and required for bivalves, macroalgae).

 ---